-One of the most effective ways to build relationships and stay in touch with your donors is via email.
+One of the most effective ways to establish connection and stay in touch with your donors is via relationship building emails.
 Let’s look at some of the best ways to do so using the data, resources, and tools already at your disposal.

-- Lifecycle Stage of Donors - Separate your prospects, one-time donors, recurring donors and lapsed donors into separate lists to which you can deliver customized emails.
-Someone who donated three months ago will respond differently to a new campaign than someone who hasn’t donated in three years.
+For instance, someone who donated three months ago will respond differently to a new campaign from someone who hasn’t donated in three years.

 Emails should come from specific individuals in your organization.
-Use a custom signature with a photograph of the sender and personal stories that will resonate with each persona.
+If you want to know how to build and how to maintain donor relationships, it is advisable to use a custom signature with a photograph of the sender and personal stories to connect with each donor.
 Generic, marketing-grade copy fills email inboxes every day.
-It’s not only boring, but it’s also forgettable - people archive or delete it on arrival.
+Not only is it boring, but it’s also forgettable - people archive or delete it on arrival.
 Personalized messages can help overcome the gatekeeping most people do of their inboxes.

 None of your efforts mean much if donors and prospects ignore the email entirely.
 That’s where the subject line comes in.

-Through a combination of a personalized sender’s “from” email address and a strong subject line, you can greatly increase the average rate at which people open your emails.
+Through a combination of a personalized sender email address and a captivating subject line, you can greatly increase the average rate at which people open your emails.

 Nonprofits have a higher than average open rate compared to other industries.
-Mailchimp reports that 25.96% of recipients open their emails and more than 3% click the links inside.
-That may seem low, but when industry averages hover in the 6-12% open rate range and 0.5-1% click-through rate range, it shows a willingness to engage if the content is good.
-To ensure you not just reach but exceed these benchmarks, consider the following:
+Mailchimp reports that 25.17% of recipients open their emails and around 2.793% click the links inside.
+That may seem low, but when industry averages hover in the 6-12% open rate range and 0.5-1% click-through rate range, these percentages show recipient willingness to engage.

-In addition, build a custom landing page in HubSpot for each email campaign.
+In addition, build a custom donor landing page in HubSpot for each email marketing campaign for donation collection.
 This does two things:

 First, it allows you to customize the messaging of your donation form to match the language in your email.
 You can similarly target based on persona, demographics, and campaign activity.
 Smart content allows you to further customize the content on these pages based on the activity someone might take throughout the campaign.